 €-€€ | Small Cafe and Restaurant | Contemporary | Moody Lighting | Latin Quarter, Galway City

-Éan bravely opened in the middle of Ireland’s first pandemic lockdown (2020), starting out by just doing takeaway.
-Interestingly, the owners of Éan are also the owners of Michelin starred, Loam restaurant (which I’ve put as my number 8).
-That in mind, you’re bound to enjoy what’s on offer at this cafe, except without the price tag of Loam.
+Éan started out by just doing takeaways.
+Interestingly, the owners of Éan are also the owners of the Michelin-starred Loam restaurant (see above).
+With that in mind, you’re bound to enjoy what’s on offer at this café, except without the Loam’s price tag.

 Address: Druid Lane, Galway city